-In City Under Siege, see the Museum’s newly renovated exhibit concerning Charleston’s role in the Civil War, featuring updated display panels and images, along with additional artifacts.
+In City Under Siege, see the Museum’s exhibition concerning Charleston’s role in the Civil War.

 Secession